jdittrich/userNeedResearchBook/text/allURBook.md

 I assume that you don't have the money to employ a recruiting agency to get your participants.
 Thus you will need to find and ask them yourself.
 Especially if you are on your own you may need to compromise and do research with participants that don't match your intended users exactly.
 When doing this, keep in mind to  check for similarity of tasks, problems and motivations .
 These checks don't ensure that the participants are exactly the ones who may use your final product.
 But you can be rather sure that they can tell you something that is of interest for you.

 If you design an app for people to create bibliographies and you can only get some bachelor and masters students, but no professors, your results will still reveal a lot about the processes of creating bibliographies.
-Assuming that the student’s motivation is probably writing final term papers and that the professors would write  journal papers is a possible difference but as long as you aware of it, you are probably o.k.
-But if you want to design a skateboard and the only participants you can get are all elderly people who enjoy hiking your research you are in trouble (if you find elderly people who enjoy skating, go for it…).
+Assuming that the student’s motivation is probably writing final term papers and that the professors would write  journal papers is a possible difference but as long as you aware of it, you are probably o.k., but if you want to design a skateboard and the only participants you can get are all elderly people who enjoy hiking, you are in trouble; if you find elderly people who enjoy skating, go for it.

 ## How can I find participants?